openwebdocs/owd-website/pages/content/posts/complete-interop-features/index.md

 ![The three logos of HTML5, CSS3, and JS](logos.png)

-So, the combination of the scarcity of resources and the high-speed development of the web platform led to the original gaps staying open.
-Some mitigating actions were taken, like listing every method and property for each interface, but there was still a large gap (more than 1000 missing pages).
+The combination of scarcity of resources and the high-speed development of the web platform led to the original gaps staying open.
+Some mitigating actions were taken, like listing every method and property for each interface.
+However,there was still a large gap (more than 1000 missing pages).

 Today's gaps mostly fall into three categories: